Traben-0/Entity_Model_Features/README.md

 For all other packs you might find one mod or the other works best for the time being.
 I **do intend** to close the gap between EMF and OptiFine but it has proven to be quite difficult (There is a reason these mods have taken a while to be functional on Fabric 💀)

 (P.S: I also really wanted custom player model & animation support, which EMF adds :P)

+> **Q:** Do all CEM resource packs work?

+**A:** Not yet, but that's the plan.

+> **Q:** Why is OptiFine CEM so hard to reproduce?

+**A:** Customizing and changing entity models in Minecraft with a mod is actually quite easy to do when you know what to do (I pretty much had custom models loading within the first few hours of work on this mod).
+However, OptiFine does things quite differently, in a confusing way at times.
+So, reverse engineering is essential, and _quite_ hard.
+EMF attempts to add all CEM features while being compatible as much as possible.

+> **Q:** Backports?

+**A:** Once EMF reaches a stable release, backports will then be made.

 ## License